Why is everyone posting MrBeast on Instagram? The $10k giveaway explained

 Sign up to our free Indy100 weekly newsletter

 Previously, the star has given away cars and even a private jet worth $2.5 million.
-Now his new giveaway has got people posting on Instagram, hoping they are the lucky winner.
+Now, as reported by Ellissa Bain for HITC, his new giveaway has got people posting on Instagram, hoping they are the lucky winner.

 As part of his new giveaway, MrBeast is offering to give out five lots of $10,000 to five different followers to celebrate his 25th birthday which he celebrated on 7th May.